Staff FAQs - MJCCA Summer Day Camps

 How do I dress for camp each day?

-MJCCA Day Camps staff are required to wear a camp t-shirt (we will provide you with 3 of them), appropriate length shorts or other bottoms that you are comfortable wearing, and closed-toe shoes.
+Staff must wear an MJCCA Day Camps T-shirt (three provided), appropriate-length shorts or comfortable bottoms, and closed-toe shoes each day.
 If you need to purchase additional camp t-shirts, they are $5 each.
 You will be swimming with your campers daily, so bathing suits are also needed (bikinis are not allowed for camp staff members).

 What should I bring to camp each day?